The Obesity Epidemic and Its Health Dangers Affects Us All

 Here are a few changes that you can make in order to help avoid becoming obese and to even decrease your weight:

-1. Take a really good look at what you eat.
+1. Be mindful of what you eat.
 What do you like and eat the most of?
 Where do these foods fit on the food chart?
 If most of what you eat is shown in much smaller portions on the chart, then you need to move away from those marginal food and move to eating those foods that everyone should be eating plenty of.
 Foods like whole grain and vegetables should start dominating your diet.
 Foods that are loaded with sugar should start to shrink to nearly nothing.
 You should also manage your portions.
+Also be aware of when and why you eat.
+Are you eating because you are stressed or because you are hungry?
 It all becomes about a change in habits and not about focusing on some fad diet.

 2. Practice calmness either through deep breathing or meditation or just relaxing during those times you feel most stressed rather than reaching for the chips or some other snack.
 Most Americans, including children, spend an inordinate amount of time stressed because of the multitude of demands faced everyday.
 Stress adds pounds, especially around the middle.
 Practice slowing down, purposefully.
 Don't automatically head to the fridge.